farlee2121/DevEssentialsBlog/_posts/2020-06-15-Splitting-Architecture.md

 # Splitting Architecture

 I was "raised" on the iDesign school of architecture.
-To me architecture meant the high-level separation of concerns in the system into clients, managers, engines, accessors, and resources.
+To me architecture meant the high-level separation of concerns into clients, managers, engines, accessors, and resources.

 Overall, this is a pretty decent view.
 Later, I would learn of Clean Architecture, Hexagonal Architecture, Onion Architecture, and some other less known paradigms.
 All of these jive pretty well with iDesign.
 They all